zephyrproject-rtos/zephyr/doc/reference/kernel/threads/index.rst

     of this register when scheduling the thread.

 :c:macro:`K_USER`
-    If :kconfig:`CONFIG_USERSPACE` is enabled, this thread will be created in user mode and will have reduced privileges.
+    If :kconfig:option:`CONFIG_USERSPACE` is enabled, this thread will be created in user mode and will have reduced privileges.
 See :ref:`usermode_api`.
 Otherwise this flag does nothing.

 :c:macro:`K_INHERIT_PERMS`
-    If :kconfig:`CONFIG_USERSPACE` is enabled, this thread will inherit all kernel object permissions that the parent thread had, except the parent thread object.
+    If :kconfig:option:`CONFIG_USERSPACE` is enabled, this thread will inherit all kernel object permissions that the parent thread had, except the parent thread object.
 See :ref:`usermode_api`.